 Ernie has been a member of the Chicago Council on Global Affairs (CCGA) since 1980 and has served on the Executive Committee of the Global Chicago Center and as a member of two CCGA task forces: A Shared Future: Economic Engagement of Chicago’s Mexican Community, 2006 and The Global Edge: An Agenda for Chicago’s Future, 2007.
 The Global Chicago Center became CCGA’s Center for Global Cities.

 Chautauqua Institution is a community in which Ernie finds stimulation, refreshment and passion.
 In addition to the intense educational and cultural environment, Chautauqua is also the source for some significant community projects.
-For several years, Ernie has been involved with a group working to help highlight African-American cultural and religious traditions at the Institution.
-He was on the Board of the non-profit organization the African American Heritage House (AAHH) and served as Secretary.
+For several years, Ernie has been involved with a group working to help assure a more welcoming culture for African-American members of the Institution.
+This became the African American Heritage House (AAHH) at Chautauqua, for which served as Board member and Secretary.

 Ernie for several years was a member of the European Commission sponsored ENGIME project and was part of the subsequent project, SUS.DIV, studying ethnic diversity and innovation and economic growth in urban settings.
 He attended conferences in England, the Netherlands, Germany, Turkey, Italy and Slovakia, and presented on ethnic diversity in the Midwest (especially Global Chicago) and on entrepreneurship – a common strategy for migrants to create and find employment.

-Ernie lives in Illinois – Chicago and Geneva – and St. Petersburg FL.
-He is a past member of the Geneva’s Strategic Plan Advisory Committee and co-founded ICEC (the International Cultural Exchange Committee) for international cultural exchange partnerships.
-He was on the Geneva Affordable Housing Task Force.
-And Ernie served on the boards of Chicago Shakespeare Theater (Founding Member) and Preservation Partners of the Fox Valley.
-And while in Geneva, Ernie organized a small company, Sound Energy LLC, to do historic renovations with energy-saving techniques.
-In St. Petersburg, Ernie is a member of the Chamber of Commerce, Downtown Partnership, NAACP and Tiger Bay Club.
+Ernie lives in Chicago IL since about 2020, Chautauqua NY in the Summer and St. Petersburg FL in the Winter.
+Before returning to Chicago, Ernie lived in Geneva IL where he co-founded the International Cultural Exchange Committee (ICEC) for international cultural exchange partnerships.
+He was on the Geneva Strategic Plan Committee and the Affordable Housing Task Force.
+Ernie also served on the boards of Chicago Shakespeare Theater (Founding Member) and Preservation Partners of the Fox Valley.
+In St. Petersburg, Ernie is a member of the Chamber of Commerce, Downtown Partnership, NAACP and Suncoast Tiger Bay Club.

 He graduated from Florida State University and Thunderbird Graduate School of International Management (now at Arisona State Univ) with specialties in Asian history and languages, business and international finance.
 He also attended Eckerd College (1964-68) where in 2013 he was awarded the McArthur Alumni Award.